Composition of random functions and word reconstruction

-The random function $\mathbf{w}$ is a priori non-uniform.
+The random function $\bfw$ is a priori non-uniform.
 The goal of this paper is to study it and understand how it depends on the associated word $w$.
 We defer a detailed discussion of the connections with random automata and random permutations to Section~\ref{sec:permutations} at the end of the introduction, beginning instead with our main questions and results.

-\begin{question}[\bf Main question, general form] What are the properties of the random function $\mathbf{w}$, and to what extent does it encode information about the word $w$ used to construct it? \end{question} A more precise variant of this problem is as follows: \begin{question}[\bf Properties] Which properties of the word $w$ can be guessed with probability close to one in one sample of the random function $\mathbf{w}$? and in a bounded number of samples? \end{question} A natural way to attack this question is to find statistics, measurable observables of the function $\mathbf{w}$, that behave differently for different words $w$. \begin{question}[\bf Statistics] Identify observables for the random function $\mathbf{w}$ with characterizable asymptotic behaviour that depends on $w$ or uniquely determine $w$ up to isomorphism. \end{question} For example, we will see that the proportion of leaves of the function $\mathbf{w}$ (see below for a precise definition) satisfies an almost sure convergence theorem, with a deterministic limit only depending on the length of the word $w$.
+Our main question can be stated in several forms: \begin{compactitem} \item What are the properties of the random function $\bfw$, and to what extent does $\bfw$ encode information about the word $w$ used to construct it? \item More precisely, which properties of the word $w$ can be guessed with probability close to one in one sample of the random function $\bfw$? and in a bounded number of samples? \end{compactitem} A natural way to attack this question is to find statistics, measurable observables of the function $\bfw$, that behave differently for different words $w$. \begin{compactitem} \item Which observables of the random function $\bfw$ have characterizable asymptotic behaviour that depends on $w$ or uniquely determines $w$ up to isomorphism? \end{compactitem} For example, we will see that the proportion of leaves of the function $\bfw$ (see below for a precise definition) satisfies an almost sure convergence theorem, with a deterministic limit only depending on the length of the word $w$.
 Thus the word length can be guessed, with high probability, in one sample.